hughgramel/gmail-button-hider/README.md

 - **Manifest Version**: 3 (latest Chrome extension standard)
 - **Target Sites**: All Google domains (`*://*.google.com/*`)
+- **New Tab Override**: Replaces `chrome://newtab` with custom page
 - **Execution**: Runs at `document_start` for immediate effect
 - **Permissions**: No special permissions required

-## Limitations
+## How It Works

-### Chrome New Tab Page
-This extension cannot hide the Gmail button on Chrome's new tab page (`chrome://newtab`) due to Chrome's security restrictions.
-Chrome extensions are not allowed to inject content scripts into `chrome://` URLs.
-The extension only works on regular web pages like `google.com`.

-If you want to reduce Gmail access from the new tab page, consider:
-- Setting a different homepage in Chrome settings
-- Using a custom new tab page extension
-- Bookmarking a different search engine
+The extension uses two methods to reduce Gmail access:

+1. **Content Script Hiding**: On `google.com`, it hides the Gmail button using CSS and JavaScript
+2. **New Tab Override**: It replaces Chrome's default new tab page with a custom page that looks like Google but doesn't include the Gmail button

+The custom new tab page provides the same Google search functionality but removes the Gmail shortcut, adding friction to email checking habits.

 ## Troubleshooting